dogweather/forkful/content/en/javascript/data-formats-and-serialization/working-with-toml.md

 weight: 39
 ---

-## What & Why?
-TOML, short for Tom's Obvious, Minimal Language, defines how to structure config files.
-Programmers work with TOML because it's easy to read, write, and maps nicely to a hash table, making it a go-to for configurations.

 ## How to:
 To work with TOML in JavaScript, you'll need a parser like `@iarna/toml`.
 First, install it: `npm install @iarna/toml`.
 Then, parse a TOML string to a JavaScript object or stringify a JavaScript object to TOML format.